 In most cases, it has been our experience that Centrelink will not chase you for your debt to them during the 3 years of bankruptcy.

-Things are always changing in Tasmania, and it is best to speak to our team of experts at Bankruptcy Experts Hobart to get the full picture.
+Things are always changing in Australia, and it is best to speak to our team of experts at Bankruptcy to get the full picture.

 Call us for an obligation-free consultation on 1300 795 575.